-Real estate companies too go bankrupt, though it not as common as investment banks.
-In this post we will be discussing a few major reasons for the bankruptcy of real estate companies, and look at few real life examples.
+Real estate companies too go bankrupt, though it is not as common as investment banks.
+In this post, we will be discussing a few major reasons for the bankruptcy of real estate companies, and look at a few real-life examples.

 Large institutional real estate companies generally maintain a huge portfolio of income generating properties.
 Acquisitions of these properties are generally financed by large amount of debt and other debt instruments.

 Most of these real estate assets are generally financed such that each asset is individually burdened with its own debt; real estate companies create special purpose vehicles (SPVs) for this purpose.
 Sometimes, due to various market factors, the income from property may drop to such a level that it is not enough to service debt obligation.
 It is very common that such market condition will also result in the reduction of capital value and reduced liquidity.

 There can be other situation where the cost of holding the asset and the operating cost, exceed the income from the asset for extended period of time.